sparques/go-x11draw/README.md

 In the above example we cast someImage to gfx.Filler.
 If this succeeds, we call the Fill method.
 Otherwise, we use draw.Draw which depends on the single-pixel-addressing Set() method.

-Generally, `image.Image`s have some efficient means of storing pixels, usually in a slice, which means pixels can be more efficiently modified with direct memory operations like copying or even simply looping over each element of the slice and setting it--both of which will be faster than simply calling Set().
+Generally, `image.Image`s have some efficient means of storing pixels, usually in a slice, which means pixels can be more efficiently modified with direct memory operations like copying or even simply looping over each element of the slice and setting it--both of which will be faster than calling Set() for a large number of pixels.

-x11draw supports gfx.Scroller, gfx.RegionScroller, and gfx.Fill.
-Support for gfx.Blitter and gfx.VectorScroller are comng.
+x11draw supports `gfx.Scroller`, `gfx.RegionScroller`, and `gfx.Filler`.
+Support for `gfx.Blitter` and `gfx.VectorScroller` are coming.